-I know there are many super-organized people out there who are done with their holiday shopping by October, but I start thinking about gifts around Thanksgiving.
-Writing this post has reaffirmed that I don’t need to run out to a bunch of stores this year.
-Instead, I will take a few minutes to think about each family member and friend and what would be a special, non-material, meaningful item I can make or give them this year.
-I wish you a stress-free holiday season where you can focus less on shopping and more on creating family memories.
+I haven’t started my shopping for this holiday.
+I know there are many super-organized people out there who are done by October, but I can’t even begin thinking about gifts until after Thanksgiving.
+Writing this post has made me realize that I don’t need to run out to a bunch of stores this year.
+Phew!
+What a relief!
+I’m already feeling less stressed about the holidays. 🙂 I wish you a stress-free holiday season where you can focus on creating family memories with your kids.

 I’d love for you to share your ideas for non-material, memorable gifts to give children during the holidays and for birthdays.
 Please use the comments section here!